Skip to Main Content

 Self-driving trucks could prevent such accidents from happening, given that automated technology does not need the same rest breaks as a human driver.
 In addition, the report from CNN Money highlights the cost savings associated with self-driving trucks and fuel savings by driving in “platoons.”

-Contact a Las Vegas Trucking Accident Attorney
+Contact a Trucking Accident Attorney in Las Vegas for Help

 Until self-driving trucks become commonplace on the highways around Las Vegas, it is important to consider other ways of preventing deadly truck accidents.
-If you or a loved one recently suffered serious or fatal injuries in a truck crash, an experienced Las Vegas truck accident attorney can help with your case.
-Contact the Ladah Law Firm today for more information about our services.
+If you or a loved one recently suffered serious or fatal injuries in a truck crash, an experienced Las Vegas attorney can help with your case.